uhmspacebar/uhmspacebar.github.io/index.md

 ### Good Feedback
 * Straight forward application, easy to see how to traverse
 * Good design.
 Catches the eye
+* Liked the blinking spacebar logo and moving earth background

 ### Needs Improvement
 Overall there was one complaint that was made.